fomightez/yeastmine/README.md

 - make_simulated_yeast_gene_set.py

-> number --> random list with that number of genes
+> number --> random list with that number of yeast genes

 `make_simulated_yeast_gene_set.py` makes a simulated yeast gene set of user-determined size and saves a file of the generated gene list.
 The gene identifiers in the produced list are the SGD systematic names.
 The gene list file has each systematic IDs on an individual line.